Kitchen garden: History

 The French doctor and printer, Charles Estienne, wrote in detail about the 16th century kitchen garden in Maison Rustique; his book was largely compiled from classical authors.
 This practical garden was to be separated from the pleasure gardens, enclosed by a thick hedge or wall.
 Estienne viewed hedges as more resilient, cost effective and were easier to repair and maintain, but at least in later periods, walls seem to have been more usual; some were hot walls, with a central cavity gently heated by furnaces.
 Certainly walls leave more traces behind for the garden archaeologist.
 The hedge, Estienne says, can be planted with red and white gooseberry bushes, medlar and olive trees, woodbine, whitethorn, wild apples, brambles, and eglantiness.
 Lattices were woven from willow branches and every year renewed, unless made with juniper poles that had been reinforced with charred oak.

 In the Middle Ages, the kitchen garden was often a separate enclosure some way away from the main house.
 The Covent Garden area of London got its name as the kitchen garden for Westminster Abbey, though some distance from the abbey itself.
 In Renaissance times, the kitchen garden was rather close to the house, but by the mid-17th-century many were being moved further away, with a service road leading to the main house.
 At Versailles a public road needs to be crossed to reach it.

 In the UK, by the 19th century, as the breeding of vegetable cultivars greatly increased, a plethora of magazines, societies and competitions in local or county fairs, supported what had become (and remains) a popular form of specialist gardening.
 Some gardeners concentrated on mere size, leading to monstrous (and largely tasteless) strains of vegetables such as leeks.
 The new allotments, small pieces of a plot of land made available by local councils or charities, often specified that only edible plants were to be grown.

+In the early 20th century, the city government of Poznań purchased several small plots of land that it then distributed to families with children.
+The families cultivated the land with seeds and fertilizer.
+Crops included carrots, spinach, and beans.
+The city government found that the plots complemented the diets of the families and looked to expand the program.
+Some families also grew enough to sell.